 Look for space savers

-Fitted wardrobes is a good choice for loft bedrooms, as it allows you to utilise all available floor area under the roof and between the rafters to create a variety of storage solutions without infringing on valuable floor area.
+Fitted wardrobes are a good choice for loft bedrooms.
+They allow you to utilise all available floor area under the roof and between the rafters to create a variety of storage solutions, without infringing on valuable floor area.
 Look up, look sideways, be creative and you’ll make the most of every inch.
-Oh, and get the experts in too as they’ll measure up and offer you ideas on how you can really get the most out of it.
+Oh, and get the experts in too, as they’ll measure up and offer you ideas on how you can really get the most out of your loft.

 Don’t forget the finishing touches